MARTIMM/gnome-gtk3/docs/content-docs/reference/Gdk3/Window.md

 Gets the frame clock for the window.
 The frame clock for a window never changes unless the window is reparented to a new toplevel window.

-Since: 3.8 Returns: (transfer none): the frame clock
+Returns: (transfer none): the frame clock

     method gdk_window_get_frame_clock ( --> N-GObject  )